EricJostad/Coding-Quiz-Challenge/README.md

 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html)
 - [Javascript](https://www.javascript.com/)

-## Updates planned
+## Updates planned / Known issues
 - Locate bugs and squash bug(s) that is/are preventing the timeLeft function from correctly deprecating the time left by 10 seconds for every wrong answer.
 - Locate bugs and destroy bug(s) that is/are preventing the user score from caculating.
+- Locate and smash bug(s) that are/is preventing the user from being able to peruse through the quiz when the user decides to start the quiz over after hitting the "Home" button on the results page.
+- Locate and vaporize bug(s) that are/is preventing the user from reliably reaching the Results page at the end of the quiz; current status is intermittent functionality.
-- Locate and obliterate bug(s) that are/is preventing the incorrect anwers from reliably turning red and console logging "incorrect" when chosen; current status is intermittent functionality
+- Locate and obliterate bug(s) that are/is preventing the incorrect anwers from reliably turning red and console logging "incorrect" when chosen; current status is intermittent functionality.
 - Create code to allow the user to save their score and then append that score to the High Scores area using local storage.

 ## Outside resources